qqcpes/Library/docs/howto/external_events.md

 - The invitation/ brochure of the fest (could be a printout from the website) must be attached.
 - A list of the students participating with details: Name, SRN, Department, Semester, Campus, Event/Competition
-- Student Declaration forms with a clear ‘no objection’ from the parents.
+- Student Declaration forms with a clear ‘no objection’ from the parents must be signed by FAM and HOD with seal
+- Then attach the Chairperson Addressal form and the List of Students form(You can find these in the Docs section under Resources) along with the declaration forms per each department
-> All of the above must be submitted to the Dean, Student Affairs - Dr. V Krishna - dean.studentaffairs@pes.edu
+> All of the above must be submitted to the Office of the Dean, Student Affairs - Dr. V Krishna - dean.studentaffairs@pes.edu

 #### Reimbursement

 Take a print-out of the following:
+- Reimbursal Request Letter to VC
 - Proposal Mail
 - VC’s Approval Mail
 - Report on the event with sample photos